 Algoma Steel to Announce Fiscal 2023 Second Quarter Results November 7, 2022

-/EIN News/ -- SAULT STE.
+SAULT STE.
 MARIE, Ontario, Oct.
-26, 2022 (GLOBE NEWSWIRE) -- Algoma Steel Group Inc. (NASDAQ: ASTL; TSX: ASTL) (“Algoma”), a leading Canadian producer of hot and cold rolled steel sheet and plate products, announced today that Algoma will release its fiscal 2023 second quarter financial results after the market closes on Monday, November 7, 2022.
+26, 2022 (GLOBE NEWSWIRE) -- Algoma Steel Group Inc. ASTLASTL ("Algoma"), a leading Canadian producer of hot and cold rolled steel sheet and plate products, announced today that Algoma will release its fiscal 2023 second quarter financial results after the market closes on Monday, November 7, 2022.
 A webcast and conference call will be held on Tuesday, November 8, 2022 at 11:00 a.m.
-Eastern Time to review Algoma’s results, discuss recent events, and conduct a question-and-answer session.
+Eastern Time to review Algoma's results, discuss recent events, and conduct a question-and-answer session.

 The live webcast and archived replay of the conference call can be accessed on the Investors section of Algoma's website at www.algoma.com.
 For those unable to access the webcast, the conference call will be accessible domestically or internationally by dialing 877-425-9470 or 201-389-0878, respectively.
 Upon dialing in, please request to join the Algoma Steel Fiscal Second Quarter Conference Call.
 To access the replay of the call, dial 844-512-2921 (domestic) or 412-317-6671 (international) with passcode 13733046.